Tips for choosing a penetration testing company

 To support your goals, you must be mindful of the distinction between the two and make sure you receive the right service.

 Manual penetration testing requires a skilled tester to exploit vulnerabilities actively.
-In contrast, automated vulnerability scanning relies on signatures and known vulnerability patterns to identify potential weaknesses and often yields a high rate of false positives.
+In contrast, automated vulnerability scanning relies on signatures and known vulnerability patterns to identify potential weaknesses, often yielding a high rate of false positives.

-Manual penetration testing is a superior approach, as it allows for a more thorough and customized assessment of the system’s vulnerabilities.
+Manual penetration testing is superior, allowing for a more thorough and customized assessment of the system’s vulnerabilities.

 While an automated vulnerability scan can still be useful for identifying vulnerabilities, it is not a substitute for a penetration test led by an experienced security engineer.

-What certifications the consultants of the penetration testing company I am looking to hire should have?
+What certifications should the penetration testers I am looking to hire should have?

 Below are some of the certifications that ensure a penetration tester is certified with practical skills to conduct a pentest assessment: